In Spider Martin’s hands, a camera is a weapon of discovery, revealing truths long concealed by prejudice and mythology.

 – Martin Luther King, 1965

-Selma to Montgomery is curated and circulated by the Birmingham Civil Rights Institute.
-The exhibition is made possible, in part, by the City of Birmingham and contributions to the Birmingham Civil Rights Institute’s Corporate Campaign.
+Selma to Montgomery was curated and circulated by the Birmingham Civil Rights Institute.
+The exhibition was made possible, in part, by the City of Birmingham and contributions to the Birmingham Civil Rights Institute’s Corporate Campaign.

 Museum curator, Earl Ijames, discusses the exhibit on Fox 50